Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 3. Press the plus **+** button.

 4. Press **Scan documents**.
 * Your device's camera will load.
 * On the first use, you will have to allow the Mobile Workspace access to use the camera on your device.

-5. Position your device over the document to scan and capture a photo.
-Repeat for additional pages or documents to scan to one file.
+5. Position your device to scan and capture a photo of the document.
+Repeat for additional pages or documents to scan as one file.

 6. When all documents are scanned, select **Save**.